 Funds awarded cannot necessarily pay for all the costs that the recipient might incur in the course of carrying out the project.
-Allowable costs are limited to costs necessary and reasonable to achieve the approved goals and objectives and are determined by reference to relevant OMB requirements.
+Allowable costs are limited to costs necessary and reasonable to achieve the approved goals and objectives and are determined by reference to relevant Office of Management and Budget (OMB) requirements.